cptdanko/mdt_ionic_tutorials/README.md

     - Use Firebase for email based authentication
     - Save and Retrieve notes in a Firebase/Firestore using user credentials
     - REMEMBER!
-You need to add the environments file for this to work If you would like to know more about this, then have a read of the blogpost,
+You need to add the environments file for this to work
+    - Build a reusable Angular component to upload an image(file) to Firebase storage If you would like to know more about this, then have a read of the following blogposts,
 - [How to save user data with Firebase and Ionic]
+- [Reusable Angular/Ionic (4) component to upload images to Firebase storage]

 > Please keep in mind, the purpose of the code here is to demonstrate a conept of how to do certain things in a NoSql database.
 This is by no means the most effcient way of doing things.